◂ home

 An agent asks: "what's the architecture of this system?"

-If the agent consumes the top-k mixed set and answers from whatever surfaces, it fabricates a synthesis where the architect's voice is one tile in a mosaic instead of the authoritative source.
-Its next step — code, response, plan — gets built on the wrong foundation.
-The user never sees the drift.
-They see an agent that "knew" about their project and still produced something subtly off.
+Vector retrieval returns everything semantically close — the architect's decision, the engineer's workaround notes, three diary entries discussing architecture.
+All on-topic.
+Only one is right.
+If the agent consumes the top-k mixed set, it fabricates a synthesis where the architect's voice is one tile in a mosaic instead of the authoritative source.
+The user never sees the drift — they see an agent that "knew" about their project and still produced something subtly off.

 Both ends are agents

 In deployment, the thing writing to Engram is an AI agent.
 So is the thing reading from it.
-They share an embedder's vocabulary distribution by construction.
-Vocabulary coupling between author-side and reader-side isn't a discipline the system has to enforce — it's a structural property of the deployment.
+They share an embedder's vocabulary distribution by construction — so vocabulary coupling between author-side and reader-side isn't a discipline the system has to enforce; it's a structural property of the deployment.
+The author preserves the user's idioms because the embedder will need them at retrieval; the reader trusts the author wasn't paraphrasing.

 The bounded claim